michaeltouati/ESVM/paper.md

 - the emission of an electrostatic wakefield \autoref{fig:electrostatic-wakefield}
   by a Gaussian (in space and velocity-space) electron drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:two-stream-instability}
 - the linear Landau damping of an electrostatic wave; cf. \autoref{fig:linear-landau-damping} and
-- the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} \autoref{fig:non-linear-landau-damping-2}
+- the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} and \autoref{fig:non-linear-landau-damping-2}

 # Mathematics